 Shared bathrooms, and kitchen.
 Furnished and the rent covers hi-speed ethernet, garbage and pest control, maid service in common areas.

 For incoming freshman starting Summer B, there are available residence halls for Summer B/Fall/Spring so they do not have to move out between Summer and Fall.
 They are East, Infinity, Jennings, Lakeside, Riker, and Spring.
 There is no guarantee to get a specific residence hall or room type.
 Your student should reach out to housing by email if they would like to request a Summer B/Fall/Spring contract.

-For specific information including video tours of each dorm, click here.
+For specific information including the height of bed and length and other measurements as well as video tours of each dorm, click here.